Bryanoxx/split-testing/README.md

   <a href="https://www.npmjs.com/package/split-testing"><img src="https://badgen.net/npm/license/split-testing" alt="License"></a>
 </p>

-This library allows you to easily implement split testing to your website, it's fully written in TypeScript with a functional programming and declarative  paradigm in mind.
+This library allows you to easily implement split testing to your website in only 3.0kb (size of the bundle.js file).

+It's fully written in TypeScript with a functional programming and declarative  paradigm in mind.

 Features :
 - Variant saved in localStorage